 Go to Filter > Distort > Ripple and set the Amount 30% and Size Small.
 Your result should now look like this.

 Draw two lines using this custom brush and color white.
-Set the blend mode of the Ripple Edge layer to Overlay, 40% opacity level.
+Set the blend mode of the Ripple Edge layer to Overlay, 40% Opacity.
 Also add a Drop Shadow layer style (color

 Create a new text layer and call it Embroidered Text.
 Type your text using the False Positive font.
 Click on the Toggle the Character and Paragraph Panels button and set the Font Size to around 230 px, Vertically/Horizontally Scale, etc., as shown in the preview.

-Convert the layer into a smart object one more time to be able to add another layer style without rasterizing the effects.
+Convert the layer into a smart object one more time, so that you can add another layer style without rasterizing the effects.
 Press Control-T to transform the smart object and scale it to 130% on both the horizontal and vertical scales.

 Duplicate the Embroidered Text smart object and call it Shadow.
 Move this layer below the Embroidered Text smart object.